aal89/laravel-docker/README.md

 etc...
 ```

-**Note:** if port `8189` is not a good fit or you'd like to launch your application differently, feel free to overwrite the `CMD` line with one of your own.
-Don't
+**Note:** if port `8189` is not a good fit or you'd like to launch your application differently, feel free to overwrite
-forget to incorporate `crond` in there somewhere, otherwise your `Schedule`s won't run.
+the `CMD` line with one of your own.
+Don't forget to incorporate `crond` in there somewhere, otherwise your `Schedule`'s
+won't run.

 Try using this as a `.dockerignore` file for minimal clutter inside the image: